pjf/fanfic/census2016/harry-potter-and-the-bureau-of-statistics.md

 "Mr Kalisch," said George, extending a hand.
 "I'm George, this is Fred.
 It's a pleasure to meet you."

 "Likewise," said Kalisch.
-"I believe you specialise in census infrastructure?"
+"I believe you specialize in census infrastructure?"

 "Of course," said Fred.
 "We've been running cloud systems longer than anyone."